-Executive action to improve U.S. economic measurements
+Executive actions to improve U.S. economic measurements

 The rise of economic inequality over the past four decades has changed the U.S. economy in fundamental ways.
 Unfortunately, the data that our federal statistical agencies produce to measure the nation’s economic progress has not kept up with these structural changes.
 At the same time, historical racial economic disparities persist, and federal government data has failed to give policymakers the tools to close these gaps.